thunderheadone/one-sdk-ios/README.md

 #### Configure push notifications with multiple push message SDKs

-When the Thunderhead SDK is integrated into an app that already supports Firebase Cloud Messaging (FCM), or utilizes a third-party library using FCM, additional configuration is required.
+When the Thunderhead SDK is integrated into an app configured with Firebase Cloud Messaging (FCM), or utilizes a third-party library using FCM, additional configuration is required.
 You must forward the `onNewToken` and `onMessageReceived` callbacks to the Thunderhead SDK message APIs from the service that extends `FirebaseMessagingService`.

-*Note*

 ```java
 // Call when a new FCM token is retrieved: